Research Committee

 Jiwon Woo

-Jiwon was born and raised in Daejeon, South Korea.
-She holds a MEd in International Education Policy from Harvard Graduate School of Education.
-Her research interest lies in the social-emotional wellbeing of immigrants and refugees, understanding and addressing the unique challenges faced by these populations.
-Currently based in Bogotá, Colombia, Jiwon hopes to bring a global perspective to her work, leveraging her international experiences to contribute meaningfully to the field.
-She desires to support in creating a positive impact on the lives of individuals across diverse cultural backgrounds.
+Jiwon was born and raised in Daejeon, South Korea, and holds an M.Ed. in International Education Policy from the Harvard Graduate School of Education.
+Her research interests focus on the social-emotional well-being of immigrants and refugees, with a particular passion for understanding and addressing the unique challenges faced by these communities.
+As an international resident with cross-cultural experiences, Jiwon hopes to bring a global perspective to her work and contribute meaningfully to the field through culturally responsive and compassionate approaches.
+In her free time, Jiwon enjoys practicing yoga and exploring local cafés.

 Jung Hwa Choi

 Jung Hwa was born and raised in Seoul, South Korea.
-She received her B.A. in Education from Yonsei University, and she is currently a doctoral candidate in Human Development and Quantitative Methods at the University of Pennsylvania.
-Her primary research interests center on the socioemotional development of Asian/Asian American children, investigating how individual factors and contextual factors, both independently and conjointly, influence developmental outcomes.
-In her free time, she loves to travel and take a walk with her husband and son.
+She received her B.A. in Education from Yonsei University and her Ph.D. in Human Development and Quantitative Methods from the University of Pennsylvania.
+Her primary research interests center on the socioemotional development of Asian/Asian American children, investigating how individual and contextual factors, both independently and conjointly, influence developmental outcomes.
+In her free time, she loves to travel and take walks with her husband and son.

 Nari Yoo